algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

 - A post was created or updated
 - A post was deleted

-**We synchronize without trying to detect if the updates has lead to real changes.
-This ensures consistency and easier extensibility.**
+<div class="alert alert-warning">We synchronize without trying to detect if the updates has lead to real changes.
+This ensures consistency and easier extensibility.</div>

 ## Indexing Decision

 The existence of an indexing task, does not necessarily mean that the data will be pushed to Algolia.

 Indeed, before each post, term and user indexing, we decide if the item should be indexed or not.
 If it should, then we re-push the data for the item otherwise we remove it from the index.

 **Default decisions:**